matthewpi/images/README.md

 Images are hosted on `ghcr.io` and exist under the `games`, `installers`, and `yolks` spaces.
 The following logic is used when determining which space an image will live under:

+* `oses` — base images containing core packages to get you started.
 * `games` — anything within the `games` folder in the repository.
 These are images built for running a specific game or type of game.
 * `installers` — anything living within the `installers` directory.
 These images are used by install scripts for different